-Optimise your GeoSLAM point clouds with MICROMINE mining software to validate, process, display and interpret drillhole, surface and subsurface data for mine design and planning.
+Optimise your GeoSLAM point clouds with Micromine mining software to validate, process, display and interpret drillhole, surface and subsurface data for mine design and planning.

-MICROMINE workflow using GeoSLAM data
+Micromine workflow using GeoSLAM point clouds

 Importing data -Import the .las file into the software.

 Previewing data – The view of the point cloud can be rotated in order to generate a solid wireframe.